fredrikp999/fredrikp999.github.io/_posts/2023-01-04-Docker registry with certificates.markdown

 curl -u youruser:yourpass https://l.example.com:5000/v2/ubuntu/tags/list
 ```

-Now try pushing and pulling images.
+Now try pushing and pulling images [^1].
 First build or pull an image to your local docker, then tag it for the new local registry and push it
 ```console
 docker pull ubuntu:16.04
 docker tag ubuntu:16.04 registry.l.example.com/my-ubuntu:1.0
 docker push ubuntu:16.04 registry.l.example.com/my-ubuntu:1.0
 ```
+### Footnotes
-NOTE: This is not working yet, I get following error message:
-* Get "https://registry.l.example.com/v2/": x509: certificate is not valid for any names, but wanted to match registry.l.example.com
+[^1]: This is not working yet, I get following error message.
+Get "https://registry.l.example.com/v2/": x509: certificate is not valid for any names, but wanted to match registry.l.example.com
-To be sorted out.
-Strange as login + curl is working fine with https + fails when cert does not match hostname